Communicating with students and parents

 - For borrowers with student loans from multiple lenders, a Direct Consolidation Loan simplifies loan repayment.
 All the borrower’s eligible federal student loans are consolidated into one loan that is repaid in a single monthly payment to one servicer.
 A Direct Consolidation Loan has a fixed interest rate based on the weighted average of the interest rates of the loans consolidated.

-- To learn more about when a borrower may consolidate, the pros and cons of doing so, and the application process, student and parent borrowers should go to www.loanconsolidation.ed.gov or call the Direct Loan Consolidation Center at 800/557-7392 (TDD/TTY: 800/557-7395).
+- To learn more about when a borrower may consolidate, the pros and cons of doing so, and the application process, student and parent borrowers should go to the loan consolidation page or call the Loan Consolidation Information Call Center at 800/557-7392 (TDD/TTY: 800/557-7395).

 To assist you in developing communications about your school’s participation in the Direct Loan Program, we have developed sample text for key communications.
 The sample text has been written as generally as possible to cover the widest range of school and borrower needs.
 In some cases, you may need to modify the sample text to reflect your school’s processes and procedures.
 We have identified such text through instructions within the sample text labeled "Usage Notes for Schools."